Cease Fire continues work to stop spread of gun violence in Salisbury - Salisbury Post

 “A lot of people don’t know.
 At the end of the day, they just don’t know.
 Nobody has taught them the basic guidelines and morals of what to do with (guns), and that’s to protect yourself, but it’s just getting to a whole other level,” said Lexi Bruce, who joined Chambers on a walk through the West End and Pine Hill Apartments for the Cease Fire Initiative.

 Participants knocked on doors, talked to residents, placed yard signs and handed out flyers and wristbands.
-NAACP President Gemale Black said data provided by the police department brought the Cease Fire to Horah and West 15th Street, where a man was shot 28 hours earlier.
+NAACP President Gemale Black said data provided by the police department brought the Cease Fire to Horah and West 15th Street, where a man was shot one day earlier.

 The Cease Fire program relaunched on June 25 — two weeks after a trio of homicides in the city limits.
 Since then, Salisbury has seen at least seven shootings involving property damage or a person being shot.
 Chief Jerry Stokes says the program will take time to produce results and likened it to stopping the spread of COVID-19.